 - Support staff are deployed effectively throughout lessons to enhance pupils learning.

-- We run a number of lunchtime time clubs.
-Key Stage 3 and 4 Dance Club on a Thursday and KS1 and 2 Dance Club on a Friday.
-Pupils also have accessibility to Football and Basketball spaces on the MUGA at both playtime and Lunchtime.
+- Pupils have accessibility to Football and Basketball spaces on the MUGA at both playtime and Lunchtime.

 - We celebrate the hard work and commitment of the pupils who attend Dance Clubs through dance shows and festivals.
 KS1 and 2 attend St. Philip Howard Performing Arts Festival and KS3 and 4 showcase their performance at Dance House.